gemechutaye/LMU-Bank-Webapp/README.md

 ## Development Notes

-This application was developed as part of a web security course to demonstrate secure coding practices.
+This application was developed as part of a Secure Software Development course to demonstrate secure coding practices.
 While it implements many security features, in a production environment you would also want to consider:

 1. Using HTTPS exclusively
 2. Implementing rate limiting for login attempts